Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Experiments

 \subsection{Results and Analysis}

-In evaluating the model, we focus on refusal rate (RR), attack success rate (ASR), text score ($S_{\text{text}}$), and image score ($S_{\text{img}}$) under various conditions.
-Lower RR means better handling of regular inputs, while a higher ASR indicates weaker attack defenses.
+We focus on refusal rate (RR), attack success rate (ASR), text score ($S_{\text{text}}$), and image score ($S_{\text{img}}$) under various conditions to evaluate models.
+Lower RR means better handling of regular inputs, while a higher ASR means weaker attack defenses.
 A stable $S_{\text{text}}$ shows consistent semantic alignment, and $S_{\text{img}}$ assesses image-text matching, with lower scores showing bigger mismatches for negative inputs.
-In the tables, red highlights show increases from the baseline, and green indicates decreases.
+Red in tables denotes the best performance over baselines.

-\subsubsection{Analysis of Adversarial Attack Methods on LLaVA-Med}
+\subsubsection{Analysis of adversarial attack methods on LLaVA-Med}

-Despite similar performance in text and image safety indices ($S_{\text{text}}$ and $S_{\text{img}}$) across methods, the MCM method excels in achieving higher ASR and reduced RR as shown in Table \ref{tab:attack_results}.
+Despite similar performance in text and image safety indices ($S_{\text{text}}$ and $S_{\text{img}}$) across methods, the MCM method excels in achieving higher ASR and reduced RR as shown in Table~\ref{tab:attack_results}.
 MCM achieves the highest ASR in both Malicious attacks (0.8157) and 2M-attacks (0.8204), as well as the lowest Refusal Rate (RR) in Mismatched attacks (0.0074), making it the most effective attack method overall.
 GCG consistently outperforms PGD across all metrics.
 It has higher ASR in Malicious (0.8056) and 2M-attacks (0.8120), and a lower RR in Mismatched attacks (0.0139), indicating better performance compared to PGD.
 Malicious attacks generally achieve higher ASRs compared to other attack types.
 In contrast, Mismatched attacks are focused on reducing Refusal Rate, with MCM being particularly effective in this category.
 The 2M-attacks combine aspects of both, achieving high ASR similar to or better than Malicious attacks, especially with MCM.